 While there is such a thing as information overload, this focus on fitness and health isn’t all bad.
 The inclusion of sleep information on most health trackers is especially beneficial.
 If nothing else, it indicates that the health industry recognizes the importance of sleep in ones overall wellbeing.
 Fortunately, there is something else.
 Most people know sleep is essential to survival, but too few put it high enough on the priority list.

-The National Sleep Foundation provides a useful chart for determining just how much sleep you really need.
+The website Sleep.Report also provides a useful chart for determining just how much sleep you really need, as well as what some of the health and safety consequences of getting less sleep can be.
 Knowing what you need as an individual and having an affordable and easy-to-use tracking device allows a person to take their sleep and their health into their own hands.
 Here are just a few reasons why tracking your sleep can be beneficial.

 - By tracking sleep, individuals are able to make connections between a good night’s rest and an overall feeling of wellness.
 It’s common knowledge that good sleep is good for you, but few people truly make the connection between their general health and the quality and quantity of their sleep.